brandonscript/tinta/README.md

 #### Dynamic methods

-These methods are loaded dynamically from your `colors.yaml` file:
+These methods are loaded dynamically from your `colors.ini` file:

 ```python
 Tinta().green()